DEMOCRATIC REPUBLIC OF CONGO

 Teachers trained

-Children reached through protection services, school improvements or direct enrolment into education.
+Children reached through protection services, mental health support, school improvements or direct enrolment into education

 NEWS & MEDIA